By Gwen Frangs / Cambridge, UK / December 2020

 they have not been called[c] by your name.

-The Father is an invisible Spirit (Colossians 1:15 ; 1 Timothy 1:17 ; Hebrews 11:27) and, therefore, cannot be seen.
+The Father is Spirit and, therefore, cannot be seen (Colossians 1:15 ; 1 Timothy 1:17).
 In order to relate to His creation He presences Himself in and expresses Himself through the Holy Spirit.

 I believe that this is what the apostle Paul was saying when he wrote to the Colossian church about Jesus Christ, the Son of God: